Red-LinuxClick/android/README.md

 You can help us by downloading and using the mobile app.

 ## downloads
-Thanks to your support all this is possible, we currently have two options for you to download the mobile application, through the Google Play Store and through GitHub.
+Thanks to your support all this is possible, we currently have options for you to download the mobile application, through the Google Play Store and through GitHub.

 **Links**